sbow/OperationSquirrel/Setting-up-the-workflow.md

-# Setting up ArduPilot SITL demystified
+# Setting up the OperationSquirrel workflow

+## Summary
-The complete instructions are here https://ardupilot.org/dev/docs/building-setup-windows10.html#building-setup-windows10 but it can be a little confusing because it takes you to some other pages so then you’ll have to follow those steps and come back to that link.
+This document will guide you through setting up the entire workflow, including setting up the ArduPilot SITL, using the SITL, and connecting to SITL with the companion computer code.
+The complete instructions for setting up SITL are here https://ardupilot.org/dev/docs/building-setup-windows10.html#building-setup-windows10 but it can be a little confusing because it takes you to some other pages so then you’ll have to follow those steps and come back to that link.
 Hopefully this will make things less confusing.
 But if this guide fails you can always refer to the original documentation.
 This page only shows how to set up the environment, not how to run the SITL.
 But I will include a link to basic SITL usage.

-## High level, you’re really only doing 2 things to be able to run the SITL.
+You really only end up doing two things when setting up the SITL:

 1. Install WSL2
 2. Clone the ardupilot repo